bxparks/AceSegment/README.md

 is used, and the resource creation occurs in roughly 5 stages, with the objects in the later stages depending on the objects created in the earlier stage:

-1. The SpiAdapter object determines whether software SPI or hardware SPI is used.
+1. The SpiInterface object determines whether software SPI or hardware SPI is used.
 Needed only by `LedMatrixSingleShiftRegister` and `LedMatrixDualShiftRegister` classes.
 1. The LedMatrix object determine how the LEDs are wired and how to